mahermanns/jube-novice/episodes/introduction.md

 - JUBE automatically isolates individual workpackages of a run in separate directories steps to avoid individual concurrent workpackages to overwrite or unintentional reuse of intermediate data.
+- JUBE does not intrinsically create fully reproducible workflows, but the user has to manually record any parameters that make the workflow reproducible.

 ::::::::::::::::::::::::::::::::::::::::::::::::